punyasinha/adf-logicapp-poc/README.md

 Improved monitoring and observability in data platforms.

 ⚠️ Security Note: This template has been sanitized.
-Replace <LOGIC_APP_TRIGGER_URL> and dataset references with your actual values before deploying.
+Replace <LOGIC_APP_TRIGGER_URL> and dataset references with your actual values before deploying
+⚠️ Security Note: This Logic App template has been sanitized.
+Replace placeholders (<YOUR_EMAIL>, <SUBSCRIPTION_ID>, <RESOURCE_GROUP>, <CONNECTION_NAME>) with your actual values before deployment.